George Nelson Tremper High School: The Classic

 Tremper's 2002 edition of the Classic yearbook Coming Up for Air, was awarded the Journalism Education Association First Place, Best of Show in April 2003.
 In 2006, the yearbook Shift Within placed second at the JEA/NSPA Denver, 2007 Conference.

 Blood drive

 Tremper Student Government annually organizes the largest student-led blood drive in Wisconsin (Approximately 2000 donors), as verified by The Blood Centers of Southeast Wisconsin.
-The blood drive receives support from blood centers throughout southeast Wisconsin, which close down to send staff and equipment to the school.

 Athletics

 The athletic teams compete in the WIAA Southeast Conference.
 Athletic teams include: